Slow remote connection speed/performance

 The overall speed and performance are only as good as the slowest network segment between Viewer and Host.
-For example, if there is a broadband hi-speed Internet connection on the Viewer side, and a slow 3G or even GPRS connection on the Host side, the speed and performance of the remote session may be slow regardless of the CPU power.
+Even if there is a broadband hi-speed Internet connection on the Viewer side, a slow 3G or GPRS connection on the Host side will lower performance regardless of Host CPU power.

-By definition, a direct connection is faster than an Internet-ID connection - the latter always goes through a routing server.
+A direct connection is faster than an Internet-ID connection.
 Whenever possible, connect directly to a remote PC.
 If the remote PC is behind a router, it is still possible to connect directly using the port forwarding technique.

-The default color depth is set to 16 bits.
-If the connection is lagging, try to decrease the color depth to 8 or 4 bits and see if it resolves the issue.
+If remote connection is lagging, try decreasing the color depth to 8 or even 4 bits.
 To change the color depth, navigate to the Color and CPU section in connection properties and set the color depth to a desired value.

 To improve performance, you can disable Windows Aero and turn off the wallpaper on the remote screen.
-Navigate to the Additional properties and enable Disable Aero and Remove wallpaper checkboxes.
+Navigate to Additional properties and enable Disable Aero and Remove wallpaper.

 Enabling "Economy mode" can improve performance in certain circumstances.
 To turn on Economode, navigate to the Network tab in connection properties and enable Economy mode.